The Best Burgers In Bangkok

 Bun Meat & Cheese, Silom

-From the streets of Sukhumvit to the shopping malls of Silom, all in search of another of Bangkok’s best burgers; this time, at Bun, Meat And Cheese.
+From the streets of Sukhumvit to the shopping malls of Silom, all in search of another of Bangkok’s best burgers; this time at Bun, Meat And Cheese, the more causal, ‘accessible’ version of chef Rattanpong’s OG burger that we just got a little flustered over…

-Yep, we too note the similarity in name to Pump’s burger from just two paragraphs previous, but this burger is a little different to that street rendition.
+We note too the similarity in name to Pump’s burger from several paragraphs previous, but this burger is a little different to that street rendition.
 Here, the bun is toasted and crisp, its structural integrity essential to contain a filling that verges on the sloppy.

 Not in an unpleasant way, we should add.
 Quite the opposite, in fact; the patty is juicy as-you-like, full of the umami-rich flavours of dry aged beef that are tempered by a sweeter-than-sometimes bun.
 The accompanying cheese has been melted in such a way as to almost completely envelope the patty, before a slice of American cheese is added.
 Tomatoes and lettuce bring further moisture, making this one feel light but indulgent.
 Oh, it’s good, and there are crinkle cut chips for a little side of nostalgia, too.